morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 4. [easy] Add one more turtle and give them commands

+_EM Ah, ok, we can set color.
+Need to add to the API and make a ref to RGB values (in the API and here)_

 > Use <kbd>Ctrl</kbd> + <kbd>Enter</kbd> or
 > <kbd>Cmd</kbd> + <kbd>Enter</kbd> at the end of the line on LightTable